RockefellerArchiveCenter/Archival-Education-Strategy-Document/index.md

 * Engage in small group and whole group discussions

 ## Primary Source Selection
 The primary sources selected for archival education address a range of topics and key moments and movements in American and global history.
 They connect topically to curricula and/or support targeted skill development in inquiry-based and project-based learning.

 We select documents that demonstrate the breadth of our collections, different types of archival formats, and provide opportunities for integrating cultural competency learning.

-The number of documents varies, but we believe in a less-is-more, scaffolded approach to integrating and learning with primary sources.
-As students and program participants advance in their work with primary sources, they will have the skills to conduct their own further research and be smart consumers and responsible sharers of information.
+The number of documents varies, but we believe in a less-is-more, scaffolded approach to primary source literacy.
+As learners and program participants advance in their work with primary sources, they will build skills to connect with the past, conduct their own further research, and evaluate information sources.

 ## Primary Source Educational Resources
-We create open access models in collaboration with our local lab schools and structure the development of primary source sets, workshops, units, and guides over the course of multiweek, scaffolded remote and in-person visits.
+We create open access models in collaboration with our partners.
+To encourage flexibility and connect with diverse users we create varied educational resources.

 ### Primary Source Sets
 Curated set of 4-6 primary source documents and suggested projects related to selected umbrella topics.